10 Activity Centered Design Example Situations

 Most platforms or products are now created with the idea of providing numerous qualities.

-They have evolved from concentrating on a single action to accomplish.
+They have evolved from concentrating on a single action to accomplishing it.

 Activity Centered Design is more focused on the concept of providing a single action and bringing it to life.